snakemake/snakemake/docs/snakefiles/rules.rst

 Here, we retrieve the values of the wildcard ``i`` based on all files named ``{i}.txt`` in the output directory of the checkpoint.
 These values are then used to expand the pattern ``"post/{sample}/{i}.txt"``, such that the rule ``intermediate`` is executed for each of the determined clusters.

+While input file functions using checkpoints can technically return a dictionary for use with ``unpack()``, you will not be able to refer to a specific input file in the ``shell`` directive (*e.g.* ``{input.somefile}``).
+Also, because the ``get`` method throws ``snakemake.exceptions.IncompleteCheckpointException``, rules depending directly on checkpoints via input file functions will never be run in situations where they are ambiguous (provided that ambiguous rules are :ref:`allowed <snakefiles-ambiguous-rules>`).
+This behaviour is due to the fact that Snakemake will defer to alternate rules if an exception is raised during the execution of an input file function.

 This mechanism can be used to replace the use of the :ref:`dynamic-flag <snakefiles-dynamic_files>` which will be deprecated in Snakemake 6.0.